oslabs-beta/Serene/server/READMEDEV.md

   a.
 Create a New Policy:
     - Navigate to the IAM service in AWS and click on "Policies" in the sidebar.
     - Create a custom policy allowing certain actions:
-      - Service: AWS Security Token Service (STS)
+      - Service: Search for 'STS' -- AWS Security Token Service
         - Actions allowed: Write/AssumeRole
         - Resources: All resources
         - Click next